cyclejs/cyclejs/time/README.md

 Influences
 ---

-`@cycle/time` was inspired and expands upon the approach used by the `TestScheduler` used in `RxJS`.
+`@cycle/time` was inspired by and expands upon the approach used by the `TestScheduler` used in `RxJS`.
 By reimagining the scheduler as a driver, we can better meet the needs of Cycle.js users, and enable powerful test tooling across multiple stream libraries with the same tool.

 Additionally, `@cycle/time` implements the API of all the time-based operators provided by `xstream`.

-Rationale
+Why put Time in a Driver?
 ---

-Time is a side effect, and should be provided by a driver.
-Methods like `xs.periodic` and `Observable.delay()` use `setTimeout` and other browser APIs to schedule events.
-This is a change in state outside of the scope of our applications, and should be treated as a side effect.
+Time is a side effect, therefore we should interact with Time through a driver.

+Methods like `xs.periodic` and `Observable.delay()` use imperative calls to `setTimeout` and other browser APIs to schedule events.
+This is a change in state outside of the scope of our applications, so it should be treated as a side effect.

 Installation
 ---